MedakaRiceFish/Fintech_Hw_18/README.md

 - Part One: (see step 1 screenshot)

+  - Start gitbash within the geth (in our case, Blockchain-Tools) folder.

   - Create First Node Account by running ./geth --datadir node1 account new Copy down information output by this command.

   - Create Second Node Account by running ./geth --datadir node2 account new Copy down information output by this command.